Steven Beale: 2016–2017

 Steven confronts Jane and blames her for Max's behaviour, but Jane tries to reason with Steven, and reveals Abi is pregnant.
 However, Steven refuses to believe her, and after berating her about framing Max for Lucy's murder, sets fire to the restaurant, and leaves Jane to perish in the flames.
 Believing Lauren trapped inside, Steven and Max run back into the inferno and Steven saves Abi, who became trapped upon finding, and attempting to save Jane.
 Max tried to get Steven to kill Jane, but he refuses and tries to save her.
 Max violently shoves him into a countertop, causing Steven to be rushed to hospital where he tells Abi that he loves her and will try to make their relationship work.
 He then suffers a cardiac arrest and dies from his injuries.
 When Steven's lies are revealed, it is also revealed that Steven died of injuries to the liver (likely from when Max pushed him) and so only Abi attends his funeral and reads a eulogy dedicated to him.
 Abi then has Steven cremated and hides his ashes away from Lauren when they visit their mother Tanya Branning (Jo Joyner) in Exeter.
 However, Lauren eventually discovers the truth after finding Abi in her wedding dress.
 Horrified by what she has learned, Lauren tries to flush Steven's ashes down the toilet, but Abi stops her, eventually telling her the truth about her pregnancy with his baby.

 In December 2017, Abi and Lauren learn about their father's scheme before discovering his knowledge over the former's pregnancy with Steven's baby.
-They eventually find out on Christmas that year the truth about Steven's death when their mother Tanya reveals that Max killed him – causing them to disown their father, who subsequently gets into a fight with Ian when he and his mother Kathy learn the truth as well; the latter then explains this to Phil, who then confronts and attacks Max.
+They eventually find out on Christmas that year the truth about Steven's death when their mother Tanya reveals that Max killed him – causing them to disown their father, who subsequently gets into a fight with Ian when he and his mother Kathy (Gillian Taylforth) learn the truth as well; the latter then explains this to Phil, who then confronts and attacks Max.
 Shortly afterwards, Abi and Lauren fall from the Queen Vic roof; both survive and are taken to hospital, where an ultrasound shows Abi and Steven's baby is alive.
-Fearing that Abi may go into cardiac arrest following her devastating diagnosis of brain stem death, the doctors decide to deliver the baby via caesarean section.
+Fearing that Abi may go into cardiac arrest following her devastating diagnosis of brainstem death, the doctors decide to deliver her and Steven's daughter, Abi Jnr, via caesarean section.
 Soon after, the doctors switch off Abi's life support when it becomes clear that the chances of reviving her are impossible.

 In 2023, it is revealed that Cindy was actually alive the entire time living under witness protection in Spain where she married George Knight (Colin Salmon) and gave birth to two more daughters, Gina (Francesca Henry) and Anna Knight (Molly Rainford), Steven's half-sisters who are upset they never got a chance to meet him and Lucy.
+In 2026, Cindy begins a relationship with Max, forgiving him for killing Steven.